abdotaha771/Paper-Trade-Supply-Chain-Dashboard/README.md

 ## 📸 Dashboard Preview
 ![Dashboard Screenshot](Dashboard.jpeg)
-*(Make sure the image file name matches the one you uploaded to GitHub)*

----

 ## 💬 Client Testimonial
 > "The dashboard provided a level of clarity we didn't have before.
 Being able to track the profit margin per product category in real-time has significantly improved our procurement strategy."